-Your daughter is part of the first year group in which the government expects 90% of students in UK schools to study one subject from each of the above groups.
-All students already take English, Mathematics and Science, and most will need to choose both a Language and a Humanities subject as well.
+The government expects 90% of students in UK schools to study one subject from each of the above groups.
+All students take English, Mathematics and Science, and most will take a GCSE in both a Language and a Humanities subject as well.

-All students will have the opportunity to choose at least two qualifications outside of the English Baccalaureate, including Performing and Visual Arts (Fine Art, Dance, Drama, Music), the Technology subjects (Product Design, Food & Nutrition and Textiles), the Social Sciences (Sociology, Child Development, Health & Social Care, Citizenship Studies, Media Studies and Business Studies) and Physical Education/ Sport.
-We encourage all students to do so, in order to ensure coverage of a broad range of skills.
+All students will have the opportunity to choose at least two qualifications outside of the English Baccalaureate, including Performing and Visual Arts (Fine Art, Dance, Drama, Music), the Technology subjects (Product Design, Food & Nutrition and Textiles), the Social Sciences (Sociology, Child Development, Health & Social Care, Citizenship, Media Studies and Business Studies) and Physical Education/ Sport.